Who Was Robbie Coltrane?

 Robbie Coltrane became known in the United Kingdom for his cameo performances in such films as Henry V and Mona Lisa.
-Coltrane continues to appear in movies, enjoying great success in such family films as The Adventures of Huckleberry Finn and the Harry Potter series — in which he plays the kindly gamekeeper Hagrid the Giant.
+Coltrane continues to appear in movies, enjoying great success in such family films as The Adventures of Huckleberry Finn and the Harry Potter series—in which he played the kindly gamekeeper Hagrid the Giant.

 Early Life and Career